pwnwiki/ctfwiki/tools.md

 - [Nessus](tools/nessus.md) - Vulnerability Scanner
 - [FireSheep](http://codebutler.com/firesheep) - Firefox Extension that steals login cookie from the local network and allows the person running firesheep to use the cookie to hijack the session
 - [Social Engineers Toolkit by Dave "Rel1k" Kennedy](http://www.securitytube.net/video/829) - Clone any website you want and to use the Java Applet to attack automatically.
-- [Metasploit](tools/metasploit.md) - Framework for exploits and scanners by Rapid7
+- [Metasploit](http://www.metasploit.com/) - Ruby based framework for exploits/scanners by Rapid7 [Extensive Tutorials for Metasploit](http://www.offensive-security.com/metasploit-unleashed/Main_Page)
-- [TeamSploit](tools/teamsploit.md) - Pen Testing With Friends, By Justin Wray, a Free Penetration Automation Tool Suite
+- [TeamSploit](http://www.teamsploit.com/download.php) - Pen Testing With Friends by Justin Wray which is a free penetration automation tool suite
 - [Armitage](tools/armitage.md) - GUI for Metasploit written by Raphael Mudge, its extremely powerful and easy to use
 - [Burp Suite](http://portswigger.net/burp) - Burp Suite is an integrated platform for performing security testing of web applications.
 - [Remote Administration Tools](tools/rats.md) (RATs) - Poison Ivy and more as I find them and have time to get info on them